This page is intended for eye care professionals. It may not be comprehensible for others.

 Dr. Maloney: We reassess the surgical environment continuously throughout the day.
 Our goal is to keep the room's temperature at 69º or 70º and the humidity at 40% or above.

 Dr. Hardten: What kind of adjustments would you recommend for surgeons who are not regularly achieving 20/20 or better results?

 Dr. Maloney: It is not expensive to control your OR's environment, so make the necessary investment to do so, because every patient who needs an enhancement represents someone who will not refer patients to you.
 The cost of a higher enhancement rate is far greater than the cost of controlling the OR's environment.

-Optimizing Cataract Surgery:Lessons From LASIKRobert K. Maloney, MD, is the Director of the Maloney-Shamie Vision Institute in Los Angeles.
-He is a consultant to Abbott Medical Optics Inc. and is Chief Medical Officer for Calhoun Vision, Inc. Dr. Maloney may be reached at 877-999-3937; .
+Optimizing Cataract Surgery:Lessons From LASIK Robert K. Maloney, MD, is one of the Directors of the Maloney-Shamie Vision Institute in Los Angeles.
+He is a consultant to Abbott Medical Optics Inc. and is Chief Medical Officer for Calhoun Vision, Inc. Dr. Maloney may be reached at 877-999-3937; email@example.com.

 Schedule A Consultation

 Find out if you are a candidate by calling or emailing today.

 Want to see it all, without your glasses?
 To schedule your Complimentary LASIK Consultation, call us at .